 The Office of Graduate Education is pleased to provide free editing services to graduate students both currently enrolled and on-campus at S&T. You are invited to submit your paper to the editor (whether you're still working through the first draft of your document or putting the finishing touches on the final draft), who will work with you to help you produce the strongest communication possible.

 Please note that technical editing is not the same as format checking for theses and dissertations.
 To learn more about the format checking process and requirements, click here.
-For questions, email your graduate studies specialist.
+For questions, email your graduate education specialist.

 Documents submitted for editing will be checked for correct grammar, punctuation, capitalization, and spelling.
 A one-on-one writing development session is recommended after the edits are complete.